-Our 17th century farmhouse is home to Piers, Sue, three young people aged 18-22 (two are away at university), two house cats and a small, very friendly dog.
+Our 17th century farmhouse is home to Piers, Sue, three young people aged 19-23 (two are away at university), two house cats and a small, very friendly dog.
 Our stay length is two, occasionally three, weeks.
-We are now looking for help in October and November.

 We offer helpxers comfortable accommodation in a prime tourist area, excellent food and a genuine welcome, in return for a fair level of physical work.
 It's a great opportunity for people who are keen to stay in a family environment and learn stuff about country living.
 We usually take helpxers one at a time; sometimes we have two people here.

 Our home is within sight of the sea in an Area of Outstanding Natural Beauty.
 There are shingle beaches to walk to and steep-sided sandy coves easily reachable by bike (although the roads are hilly!).
 South Devon is an enormously popular tourist destination from Easter to October, when it earns its reputation as the sunniest part of England.

 We moved here nine years ago and have established a multi-award-winning business running stylish, comfortable self-catering holiday cottages.
 We live on site in the main farmhouse, where we accommodate helpxers in cosy, clean guest rooms.
 There is unrestricted internet access, and you can have your own TV if you like to watch.

 We don't use helpxers for the routine cleaning and maintenance of the holiday cottages - we have permanent local staff for that.
 Instead, you help with jobs around the farmstead, mainly gardening and painting.
 We keep chickens and ducks, a few pigs and a small flock of sheep, three horses and a (retired) pony, which means you should also be willing to assist with cleaning out the animal housing if required.
 We are happy to let you help with feeding and handling animals if you want to learn, but please don't picture yourself working with animals all day.